Obsessed with Conformity

-July 1991.
-Flushing, New York.
-I was wakened by a hammering at the door.
-I jumped up, and quickly fell backward onto the couch.
-The clock flashed 9:21.
 I stood again, took three steps across the room, and opened the door to find a mountain of a man in the doorway.

 Sunlight rushed in as Jack opened the blinds of the basement room that I currently called home.
-“So you had yourself a good night last night I see?”
-He said, standing over a pile of empty beer cans in the corner of the room.
+“So you had yourself a good night last night I see?” he said, standing over a pile of empty beer cans in the corner of the room.

 I lit a cigarette.
 “You’re early.”

-“Not early enough.
-I guess I should have stayed here all night after dropping you off.”
-Jack said referring to the night before when we attended an AA meeting together.
-He dropped me off well after 10 pm and I assured him that I was going to read, write, and go right to bed.
-But then something happened.
-As it always seemed to do when left alone to my own devices.
-I started thinking about a failed relationship with a girl who once loved me, but who left me for someone else.
-And I was helpless to do anything about it – except plot to get her back.
+I started thinking about a failed relationship with a girl who recently loved me, but who left me for someone else.
+And I was helpless to do anything about it–except plot to get her back.
 And plotting on something as hopeless as love lost meant drinking.
 And so I did.
 Until I passed out.

-I hadn’t had a drink in 10 days.
-Things were going along well.
-Not great, mind you – but well.
-My head was clearing even though I was mostly unhappy – but for a few glimpses of light.
-And I was completely alone in the world – but for Jack.
+I had been sober 10 days.
+Things were going well.
+Not great, mind you, but well.
+My head was clearing even though I was mostly unhappy, but for a few glimpses of light.

 “Seriously.
 I’m asking you.
 What are we going to do with you?”

 “I don’t know.
-Go to a meeting, I guess.”
-I managed to say as I put out my cigarette.
+Go to a meeting, I guess,” I managed to say as I put out my cigarette.

-“Then let’s go.”
-He commanded as he jumped up.
+“Then let’s go,” he commanded as he jumped up.

 I started to walk to the bathroom.

-“No, no, let’s go like this.”
-He said.
+“No, no, let’s go like this,” he said.
 “There’s a meeting a few blocks from here that starts in ten minutes.”

 “Fuck that.
-I’m not going there to make a fool out of myself all hung over.”
-I said to the large man standing in my way.
+I’m not going there to make a fool out of myself all hung over,” I said to the large man standing in my way.

 I didn’t respond, and instead walked around him toward the bathroom.